-Kinsta has everything you could dream of to run a WordPress website efficiently and securely.
+Kinsta has everything you could dream of for running a WordPress website efficiently and securely.
 From PHP7.x, HTTP/2 to NGINX and a Super Premium Redundant Network from Google Cloud Platform, they took care of each and every single aspect of WordPress Software to supply clients with the best hosting service ever made.

 Another metric is Bandwidth.
 Kinsta’s plans are based on the number of visitors per month.
 I don’t like it because things could quickly become pricier as your website grows.
 Here is a complete article to understand how Kinsta Calculate visits for more insight.

 On their STARTER Plan, for example, you can host only one WordPress site and you are limited to 20,000 visits/month.
 An additional 50GB of bandwidth is provided to serve your cached pages.
 The plan itself costs $30/month, and you can get 2 months for free on annual purchase ($300/year).
 I can’t finally really complain because of the features, speed and security level you get plus the fact you are hosted on Google Cloud Platform.

 Note that Kinsta has the largest number of hosting plans including a STARTER and PRO plan, four BUSINESS plans, and four ENTERPRISE plans (10 plans in total).

 All these are good but let’s see how they stand when it comes to performance.

 They don’t also deceive when it comes to speed and uptime thanks to Google Cloud infrastructure.
 In effect, their servers deliver one of the best speeds in the market.
 Just look at the performance tests below.